MicroEJ/docs/SDK6UserGuide/migrateMMMProject.rst

 This page explains how to migrate a project created with the SDK 5 or lower to the SDK 6.
 It covers the following items:

-- project structure
+- Project structure
-- build descriptor file
+- Build descriptor file
-- build scripts
+- Build scripts

 .. _sdk_6_migrate_project_structure: